 Let’s look at what swimmers must do to develop these heightened abilities, so they can put the X factor in their strokes.

-Develop swimming kinesthetic ability by:
+You can develop swimming kinesthetic ability by:

-- Maximizing the surface area of your limbs
+- Maximizing the surface area of your limbs through use of paddles and single-arm swim drills.

-- Holding the proper amount of muscle tension in those limbs
+- Holding the proper amount of muscle tension in those limbs.

 It won’t do you much good to develop kinesthetic abilities only to then press on the water in the wrong direction.
 Your hand/arm must face back on the water throughout the curvilinear path in such a way that the resultant forces of lift and drag propel you forward.
 Having the proprioceptive ability to recognize when your limb is in the correct position is critical.